By Will Lau, Sr. Search Data Specialist, Botify

 For all these reasons, sitemaps are critical to your site performing well in organic search, which is why we’ve compiled some of the most common XML sitemap mistakes and steps you can take to avoid them.

-If you’re not familiar with Botify, we categorize pages into “compliant” and “non-compliant” categories.
-Compliant pages are those pages that you want Google to index, judging by your page’s directives.
+If you’re not familiar with Botify, we categorize pages into “indexable” and “non-indexable” categories.
+Indexable pages are those pages that you want Google to index, judging by your page’s directives.

-In other words, compliant URLs are any URLs on your website that:
+In other words, indexable URLs are any URLs on your website that:

 - Respond with an HTTP 200 OK status code (it’s not 404ing, redirected, etc.)

 - Are the preferred versions of your pages, and not the alternates (ex: the canonical versions of your pages)

 - Are HTML content type pages

 - Do not contain a meta No-Index tag

 As you can see from this list, there are lots of directives you can give that would cause Google not to include pages in its index.
 Without that indexable vs. non-indexable designation, you’d likely have to crawl all your URLs and rule each of these out manually before arriving at a true list of pages you want to be indexed.